 In-Person at a local Job Center: https://www1.nyc.gov/site/hra/locations/job-locations-and-service-centers.page.
 Please note that not all NYC Job Centers are fully reopened.

 Home Bound clients and individuals with disabilities who cannot or do not want to use ACCESS HRA can request a Home Visit, which is available by calling Constituent Services: 212-331-4640, 311 or emailing Ctr90HVNRequests@hra.nyc.gov .
 Staff conducting these home visits will adhere to the Department of Health and Mental Hygiene’s guidelines and protocols for such visits.

-While typically an eligibility interview is required for all Cash Assistance applicants, eligibility interviews, drug/alcohol screenings and domestic violence screenings will now take place over the phone through June 6, 2020.
+Drug/alcohol screenings and domestic violence screenings are taking place over the phone through September 30, 2021.
 A Job Center worker will call the applicant to complete the interview.

 Changes in Cash Assistance Recertification Procedures